Images of Folliculitis (10)

 - Pressure (eg, prolonged sitting on the buttocks).

 Signs & Symptoms

-The most common locations for folliculitis include:
+The most common locations for folliculitis include the:

 - Shave in the same direction of hair growth.